 They were taking me for intake.
 I asked the police officer if I could have a cigarette, I didn’t realize I couldn’t smoke indoors so I put my hand in my jacket pocket to take out my pack.
-The police officer ran to grab my arm, I dodged, got up and the hospital security guard joined to try znd restrain me.
+The police officer ran to grab my arm, I dodged, got up and the hospital security guard joined to try and restrain me.
 It was like a scene from one of those Jason Bourne movies.
-I kept dodging and they kept trying to grab me until finally the police officer tazed me and I took a few steps and fell to the ground.
+I kept dodging and they kept trying to grab me until finally the police officer tasered me and I took a few steps and fell to the ground.
 My wife was also getting restrained by another security guard after she had super kicked the police officer.
 I felt life come back to me.
-Turns out the tazer helped me appreciate how alive I felt.
+Turns out the taser helped me appreciate how alive I felt.
 I was yelling as to what they were doing to my wife as they dragged her out of the room.
 They had me in handcuffs.
 The charge nurse came in to talk some sense into me.
 She asked me to promise to behave and they would take off the handcuffs.
 I started on my rhetoric banter about how the police and the security was treating us.
 I calmed down and they took off my handcuffs.
 I knew I was going to be doing some time.

-Schizophrenia, according to what I was taught in Abnormal Psychology class, is 50% genetic and the remaining are environmental factors such as stress and what not.
+Schizophrenia, according to what I was taught in Abnormal Psychology class, is 50% genetic and the remaining are environmental factors such as stress and whatnot.
 Stress had definitely been a factor as the Dean of Students at Farmingdale State College had, and still has, put my account on hold.
 It had triggered my Ulcerative Colitis earlier on in the semester as I was going in and out of Emergency Rooms.
 I was unable to register for one of the classes I needed.
 I had to attend weekly mandated therapy sessions at the school.
-Someone had complained that I was stalking them, to my surprise I had found out through my therapist.
+To my surprise, someone had complained that I was stalking them, I had found out through my therapist.
 Therapy was helping on and off but was adding more stress.
-I just couldn’t figure out why the Dean was putting me through this and not even have the courtesy to return my phone calls and emails to schedule an appointment.
-I was expected to graduate with my bachelor’s degree by the summer but it looks like it won’t be for another year that I would have to attend.
+I just couldn’t figure out why the Dean was putting me through this didn’t have the courtesy to return my phone calls and emails to schedule an appointment.
+I was expected to graduate with my bachelor’s degree by the summer but it looked like it won’t be for another year that I would have to attend.
 I had made so many plans but everything came to a halt.
 I wasn’t driving up until last month when I cleared my suspensions and got a car for myself.
 Prior to this I would get ready to leave at 4 in the morning Tuesdays and Thursdays to make it in time for my 8 AM Small Business Management class.
 Public transportation is a joke here in Suffolk County.

 I guess I needed a break from all this.
 I had to spend more time with my family.
 With my newborn who is growing up so fast.
 The first thing I did after getting discharged from the hospital was to drop my classes and walk in to see the Dean.
 I was surprised how she too was looking forward to see me and not avoid me.

 Dean Johnson apologized for not getting back to me promptly.
 I accepted her apology after having a look at her desk with piles of paperwork on it.
-She said she wants to see me mid-July/August to see how I’m doing and she would lift the hold.
+She said she wants to see me middle of July/August to see how I’m doing and she would lift the hold.
 To my surprise she told me about how a police report had been made, not just a complaint, by this girl that I had small talk with in the hallway for “stalking her”.
 Lesson learned; not everyone’s perspective is the same as yours.
 She also told me how she had been keeping tabs on me for a year and a half now.
 I felt special and felt tempted to ask why but I knew the answer would be politically correct.
 It’s wasn’t really brilliant idea for the dean to pass this information onto me knowing that I had stayed in a psychiatric ward for paranoid thoughts.
 This only added to my paranoia and my distaste for the college’s administration.

 Today, after my first dose of Adderall I have gotten the drive again to start doing things.
-I met my doctor yesterday and she felt I was having withdrawal symptoms from Adderall and that it is true I have ADHD.
+I met my doctor yesterday and she felt that it is true that I have ADHD.
 Prior to this I would wake up drop off my wife at work, come back and lay in bed thinking into the abyss.
 I was wasting time, which I regret, counting every hour before I had to go back to pick up Maryam.
 It wasn’t like this every day, I would go see my mother too from time to time.
 She’s always entertaining and gets me engaged.
 My seven-month-old grabs my attention as well.

 I have a renewed drive to go back to school.
 To finish not only my bachelor’s degree but to go onto finish grad school in mental health counseling.
 Today after so many weeks of being out of touch I made an attempt to socialize with my school friends.